SYTAR 2018 Offerings on Thursday:

 Suzanne Ludlum, MS, C-IAYT, E-RYT500, YACEP

-This session encourages yoga therapists, psychotherapists, social workers, psychologists, first responders and research scientists to share the evidence informed practices they find most effective when working with people who suffer from anxiety, depression and complex trauma.
+This session encourages yoga therapists, psychotherapists, social workers, psychologists, first responders and research scientists to share the evidence informed yoga therapy practices they find most effective when working with people who suffer from anxiety, depression and complex trauma.

 We are interested in how you have each built community alliances related to this specialty.
 The term Mind Body Hygiene best describes a way to talk about what we teach yoga therapy clients while not practicing medicine without a license.
 In the field of Yoga Therapy for Mental Health, refining this language and these distinctions helps as we co-ordinate care with Western healthcare professionals.